Dr Yulei Wu

 His research has been supported by Engineering and Physical Sciences Research Council, London Mathematical Society, National Natural Science Foundation of China, University's Innovation Platform (Link Fund) and industry.

 Dr. Wu serves as an Associate Editor of IEEE Transactions on Network and Service Management, IEEE Transactions on Network Science and Engineering, and IEEE Access, as well as an Area Editor of Computer Networks (Elsevier).
 He also serves as a Guest Editor for many international journals, including IEEE Journal on Selected Areas in Communications, IEEE Transactions on Industrial Informatics, IEEE Transactions on Cognitive Communications and Networking, IEEE Transactions on Sustainable Computing, and IEEE Transactions on Computational Social Systems.
-He is a Senior Member of the IEEE, and a Fellow of the HEA.
+He is a Senior Member of the IEEE and the ACM, and a Fellow of the HEA.

 - Intelligent Resource Allocation, Scheduling and Optimisation: Self-Driving Networks, Zero-Touch Networks, Network Slicing and Softwarisation, Software Defined Networking (SDN), Network Functions Virtualisation (NFV), clean-slate post-IP network technologies (e.g., Information Centric Networking), Cloud Computing, Edge Computing, 5G and beyond 5G, Wireless Networks, Green Networking